-The Group may require coverage for some classes of employees to start on the first of the month following the applicable date below, as stated on its Group Master Application.
+The Group may require coverage for some classes of employees to start on the actual applicable date below, as stated on its Group Master Application.
 Please contact the Group for information.

 - · The employee's date of hire - The date the employee enters a class of employees to which the Group offers coverage under this plan - The next day following the date the probationary period ends, if one is required by the Group